Ready for this DIY elemental diet for SIBO patients post?

 Written by: Trinity Morrow

-First things first… if you’re recovering from an eating disorder or struggle with disordered eating, the elemental diet is not for you.
+First things first… if you’re recovering from an eating disorder or struggle with disordered eating and dietary restrictions, the elemental diet is probably not for you.
 There are many other methods to try for healing SIBO so go read about those.

-Otherwise… here’s how I healed my SIBO with a DIY elemental diet.
+Otherwise… here’s how I healed my small intestinal bacterial overgrowth with a DIY elemental diet.

 My First SIBO Diagnosis

 My journey with SIBO started in June 2019.
-After being diagnosed, I was given a protocol that involved Biocidin, a herbal antibiotic, three times a day, more than a handful of supplements a day, and started the low FODMAP diet.
+After being diagnosed, I was given a protocol that involved Biocidin, herbal antibiotics, three times a day, more than a handful of supplements a day, and started the low FODMAP diet.